ssbsukirat/medicine/Immune, inflammatory, rheumatological/SLE.md

 	- high-titer IgG
 	- not single stranded DNA
 	- specific for SLE
-	- increases in quantities of anti- dsDNA herald a flare, particularly of nephritis or vasculitis, and especially when associated with declining levels of C3 or C4 complement
+	- increases in quantities of anti-dsDNA --> flare, particularly of nephritis or vasculitis, a/w declining levels of C3 or C4 complement
+- Anti-Sm
+	- specific
+	- do not correlate to disease activity or manifestation
+- Antiphospholipid Antibodies
+	- not specific
+	- classify as increased risk for venous or arterial clotting, thrombocytopenia , fetal loss
+	- anti-cardiolipin, anti-B2-glycoprotein (ELISA), lupus anticoagulant (Dilute Russell venom aPTT)
+	- Antiphospholipid syndrome
+		- >1 clotting episode  and/or repeated fetal loss with 2 positive tests atleast 12 weeks apart
+- Anti-Ro/SS-A
+	- Neonatal lupus, sicca syndrome, SCLE
+	- not for diagnosis
+- C1q antibodies
-	-
+	- not specific